-Learning Outcomes Assessment Criteria The e learner will The learner can 1.
-Solve immediate customer service problems 1.1 respond positively to customer service problems following organisational guidelines 1.2 solve customer service problems when they have sufficient authority 1.3 work with others to solve customer service problems 1.4 keep customers informed of the actions being taken 1.5 check with customers that they are comfortable with the actions being taken 1.6 solve problems with service systems and procedures that might affect customers before customers become aware of them 1.7 inform managers and colleagues of the steps taken to solve specific problems 2.
-Identify repeated customer service 2.1 identify repeated customer service problems problems and options for solving them 2.2 identify the options for dealing with a repeated customer service problem and consider the advantages and disadvantages of each option 2.3 work with others to select the best option for solving a repeated customer service problem,
+Learning Outcomes Assessment Criteria The learner will The learner can 1.
+Solve immediate customer service problems 1.1 respond positively to customer service problems following organisational guidelines 1.2 solve customer service problems when they have sufficient authority 1.3 work with others to solve customer service problems 1.4 keep customers informed of the actions being taken 1.5 check with customers that they are comfortable with the actions being taken 1.6 solve problems with service systems and procedures that might affect customers before customers become aware of them 1.7 inform managers and colleagues of the steps take to solve specific problems 2.
+Identify repeated customer service 2.1 identify repeated customer service problems problems and options for solving them 2.2 identify the options for dealing with a repeated customer service problem and consider the advantages and disadvantages of each option 2.3 work with others to select the best option for solving a repeated customer service problem, balancing customer expectations with the needs o the organisation 3.
+Take action to avoid the repetition of 3.1 obtain the approval of somebody with sufficient

-Learning Outcomes Assessment Criteria The learner will The learner can learner can balancing customer expectations with the needs of the organisation 3.
-Take action to avoid the repetition of customer service problems 3.1 obtain the approval of somebody with sufficient authority to change organisational guidelines in order to reduce the chance of a problem being repeated 3.2 action their agreed solution 3.3 keep their customers informed in a positive and clear manner of steps being taken to solve any service problems 3.4 monitor the changes they have made and adjust them if appropriate 4.
+Learning Outcomes Assessment Criteria The learner will The learner can customer service problems authority to change organisational guidelines in order to reduce the chance of a problem being repeated 3.2 action their agreed solution 3.3 keep their customers informed in a positive and clear manner of steps being taken to solve any service problems 3.4 monitor the changes they have made and adjust them if appropriate 4.
 Understand how to monitor and solve customer service problems 4.1 Describe organisational procedures and systems for dealing with customer service problems 4.2 describe the organisational procedures and systems for identifying repeated customer service problems 4.3 explain how the successful resolution of customer service problems contributes to customer loyalty with the external customer and improved working relationships with service partners or internal customers 4.4 explain how to negotiate with and reassure customers while their problems are being solved

-Unit 35: Apply risk assessment to customer service
+Unit 37: Apply risk assessment to customer service